 We have another attempt to find our coveted Satyr Tragopan this morning.
 We'll spend the entire morning searching for this species, and many others, on the Sheytang La Pass.
-We're likely to first hear their eerie howls coming out from the depths of the mossy forest floors and some careful scanning and pinpoint positioning will hopefully reward us (again).
-Spotted Nutcrackers are a common sight up here, and we'll hope to add a few new alpine birds, which might include Coal and Rufous-vented Tits, Buff-barred Warbler, Goldcrest, Hodgson's Treecreeper and Red Crossbill.
-Eventually, we'll descend down this winding pass into the Bumthang valley, where we will see the localized Black-rumped Magpie.
+We're likely to first hear their eerie howls coming out from the depths of the mossy forest floors and some careful scanning and pinpoint positioning will hopefully reward us.
+Groups of Blood Pheasants are usually evident as well.
+Spotted Nutcrackers are a common sight up here, and we'll hope to add a few new alpine birds, which might include Coal and Rufous-vented Tits, Buff-barred Warbler, Goldcrest, Hodgson's Treecreeper, Collared Grosbeak and Red Crossbill.

+Eventually, we'll descend down this winding pass back into the Bumthang Valley, where we will easily see the localized Black-rumped Magpie.
 Our next port of call is the Chumey area, where we will base ourselves for the night.
-We should arrive in good time and have the afternoon available to head up towards the Tharpaling Monastery, which sits high above the Chumey valley.
-The main purpose for venturing up to the monastery, however, is to find another of Bhutan's spectacular and highly sought-after pheasants - Himalayan Monal.
-Numbers of these spectacular birds frequent www.birdingecotours.com the area immediately around the monastery, and they have become known for putting on incredible shows for birders!
-Like the tragopan before, we have our first attempt for the monals this afternoon.
+This is a short transfer, and we should arrive in good time and have the afternoon free.
+Solitary Snipe can occasionally be seen on rivers in the area, while Himalayan Beautiful Rosefinch feed in the surrounds.
+After dark, we will try for the scarce Himalayan Owl.

 Overnight: Chumey

-This is one of the most anticipated days of the tour - we hope to see the Satyr Tragopan (cover image) and the Himalayan Monal (pictured here) (photo H005, Wikimedia Commons).
+Spending time with a male Himalayan Monal, complete with all its vivid colors, is sure to be a major highlight of our time in the alpine zone.

 Day 15.
-Himalayan Monal and transfer to Pele La Pass The early morning will find us at the Tharpaling Monastery again, as we seek out the spectacular Himalayan Monals.
-The birds are usually a bit showier in the mornings, and we'll dedicate some time to ensuring we get good views of this special bird.
+Himalayan Monal and transfer to Pele La Pass

+The early morning will find us at the Tharpaling Monastery that looms over the Chumey Valley.
+The main purpose for venturing up to the monastery, however, is to find another of Bhutan's spectacular and highly sought-after pheasants - Himalayan Monal.
+Monks here feed these stunning birds in the morning, and numbers of these spectacular birds frequent the area immediately around the monastery - usually putting on incredible shows for birders!
 Snow Pigeons are often around the rocky cliffs here, and we'll hope to add the scarce White-winged Grosbeak in the surrounding pines.

 After having spent the morning around the monastery, we'll settle in for a long transfer to Nubding.
 Our route takes us through Trongsa and the birdy Yotong La Pass.
-Although we'll likely be passing through here during the midday period, we'll keep our eyes peeled for specials like Fire-tailed Myzornis and Brown Parrotbill, along with more widespread species like Long-tailed Minivet, Yellow-bellied Fantail, Yellow-browed Tit, Large-billed Leaf Warbler, Grey-sided Bush Warbler and Chestnut-crowned Laughingthrush.
-We should also come across our first Mrs. Gould's Sunbirds along the pass, along with many of the above-mentioned alpine species.
-Beyond Trongsa, rocky overhangs and cliffs host breeding Nepal House Martins, and we'll also search carefully for the prized Wallcreeper.
-Eventually, we'll ascend the Pele La Pass, and immediately head down into the nearby Phobjika Valley.
-During the winter months, this valley is an important overwintering site for the rare Black-necked Crane and, in recent years, a few birds have not migrated in the spring with the main flock.
-We thus stand a chance at still seeing a few of these rare birds lingering in the valley. www.birdingecotours.com
+Although we'll likely be passing through here during the midday period, we'll keep our eyes peeled for specials like Fire-tailed Myzornis and Brown Parrotbill, along with more widespread species like Long-tailed Minivet, Yellow-bellied Fantail, Yellow-browed Tit, Large-billed Leaf Warbler, Grey-sided Bush

-Naturally, we'll keep our ears to the ground as to the current status of the cranes and whether or not there are birds still remaining.
+Warbler and Bhutan Laughingthrush.
+Beyond Trongsa, rocky overhangs and cliffs host breeding Nepal House Martins.

+Eventually, we'll ascend the Pele La Pass, and immediately head for the old main road, where we will spend the remainder of the day - searching for any missing birds we've not yet seen in this alpine high-altitude zone, most notably, Satyr Tragopan.

 Overnight: Nubding